Skip to main content

 0 minutes, 1 second

 BRE.
 The latest book review is now available.
-It considers a book examining the development of the Gaudalcanal-Solomons campaign through March-October 1943 in the southwest Pacific.
+It considers an important and timely edited volume examining the role of naval power in the Indo-Pacific.

 Read more